 Blog-Reference and Blog-Reference on Jun 28 and Blog-Reference

 There is no such thing as economics.
 There are TWO economixes: political economics and theoretical economics.
-The main differences are: (i) The goal of political economics is to successfully push an agenda, the goal of theoretical economics is to successfully explain how the actual economy works. (ii) In political economics anything goes; in theoretical economics the scientific standards of material and formal consistency are observed.
+The main differences are: (i) The goal of political economics is to successfully push an agenda, the goal of theoretical economics is to successfully explain how the actual economy works. (ii) In political economics anything goes; in theoretical economics, the scientific standards of material and formal consistency are observed.

 Theoretical economics is scientifically unacceptable.
-Because of this, economics has nothing to offer in the way of a scientifically well-founded advice: “In order to tell the politicians and practitioners something about causes and best means, the economist needs the true theory or else he has not much more to offer than educated common sense or his personal opinion.”
+Because of this, economics has nothing to offer in the way of scientifically well-founded advice: “In order to tell the politicians and practitioners something about causes and best means, the economist needs the true theory or else he has not much more to offer than educated common sense or his personal opinion.”
 (Stigum)

 Even if economists had the true theory they would have NO political mandate.
 There is NO such thing as a trade-off between theoretical and political economics.
-It was John Stuart Mill who told economists that they must decide themselves between science and politics: “A scientific observer or reasoner, merely as such, is not an adviser for practice.
+It was J. S. Mill who told economists that they must decide themselves between science and politics: “A scientific observer or reasoner, merely as such, is not an adviser for practice.
 His part is only to show that certain consequences follow from certain causes, and that to obtain certain ends, certain means are the most effectual.
 Whether the ends themselves are such as ought to be pursued, and if so, in what cases and to how great a length, it is no part of his business as a cultivator of science to decide, and science alone will never qualify him for the decision.”

 What Burke termed ‘one of the finest problems in legislation, namely, to determine what the State ought to take upon itself to direct by the public wisdom, and what it ought to leave, with as little interference as possible, to individual exertion’ is a POLITICAL question entirely OUTSIDE the sphere of economics.
-Economists have to step down from the political soap box which the founding fathers have illegitimately usurped 200+ year ago.
+Economists have to step down from the political soapbox that the founding fathers have illegitimately usurped 200+ years ago.

-You summarize: “Many, including Ely himself, originally nurtured visions of the AEA becoming a applied and social policy body, an American version of the German Verein für Socialpolitik, with a goal to influence the general public and politicians, and push for social and economic reform.”
+You summarize: “Many, including Ely himself, originally nurtured visions of the AEA becoming an applied and social policy body, an American version of the German Verein für Socialpolitik, with a goal to influence the general public and politicians, and push for social and economic reform.”

 You are making my point: “There are TWO economixes: political economics and theoretical economics.
-The main differences are: (i) The goal of political economics is to successfully push an agenda, the goal of theoretical economics is to successfully explain how the actual economy works. (ii) In political economics anything goes; in theoretical economics the scientific standards of material and formal consistency are observed.”
+The main differences are: (i) The goal of political economics is to successfully push an agenda, the goal of theoretical economics is to successfully explain how the actual economy works. (ii) In political economics anything goes; in theoretical economics, the scientific standards of material and formal consistency are observed.”

-The economic societies (AEA,VfS, RES and so on) defined themselves as agenda pushers, that is, they opted themselves OUT of science.
+The economic societies (AEA,VfS, RES, and so on) defined themselves as agenda pushers, that is, they opted themselves OUT of science.
 No surprise then that economists have produced NOTHING of scientific value since the founding fathers.
-Until this day economics lacks the true theory.
+Until this day, economics lacks the true theory.